Protemnodon: Taxonomy

 Recent analysis of mtDNA extracted from fossils indicates that Protemnodon was closely related to Macropus.
 The species formerly known as Protemnodon bandharr and Protemnodon buloloensis have been moved to a new genus, Silvaroo, while the New Guinean species P. nombe has been moved to the new genus Nombe.

+A 2024 review of the genus recognized seven valid species, including three new ones: